destructo570/deplace-maison-ecommerce-webapp/README.md

-# Deplace Maison Ecommerce Webapp NextJs
+# Deplace Maison Ecommerce Webapp NextJs and ReactJS

 A clone of deplace maison ecoomerce website using React/Next JS with stripe payment integration and firebase for storing orders.